aleksandr-kataev/Privacy-Preserving-Algorithms/README.md

 # Privacy preserving algorithms in the release of healthcare data

+This project my dissertation as a part of computer science course at the University of Essex

 ## Abstract

 Privacy plays an essential role when it comes to managing healthcare information.
 People classify